We're sorry, this tour or activity is not available for selected date.

 Nijo Castle was built in 1603 as the Kyoto residence for the Tokugawa Shogun.
 Whereas the exterior appears solemn, the interior of the complex includes several cypress buildings with lavish decor, including beautiful screen paintings.

 Kiyomizu Temple is one of Kyoto’s UNESCO World Heritage Sites.
 A charming lane lined with pottery shops leads you to this famous temple.
 Enjoy a fantastic view of Kyoto from the temple’s veranda.
-Overnight: New Miyako Hotel in Kyoto
+Overnight: Karasuma Kyoto Hotel in Kyoto

 Day 2: Kyoto – Hiroshima Enjoy a morning in Kyoto at your leisure before heading to Kyoto Station for your mid-day train to Hiroshima.
 Upon arrival in Hiroshima, you may leave your luggage with your hotel if you arrive before check-in time (times are listed in your itinerary).